What is the Hague Convention?

 Who do we awhi/support?

-New Zealand Hague Collective awhi/supports parents who have experienced Family and Sexual Violence that have fled from overseas and come back here, (home) to be safe with their tamariki.
+New Zealand Hague Collective awhi/supports parents who have experienced family and sexual violence and have fled from overseas, returning home to Aotearoa New Zealand seeking safety with their tamariki.